-In the year ended December 31, 2024, one Remuneration Committee meeting was held.
-The attendance record of individual directors at the committee meeting is set out in the table on page 39 of this annual report.
+In the year ended December 31, 2023, one Remuneration Committee meeting was held.
+The attendance record of individual directors at the committee meeting is set out in the table on page 39.

-The following is a summary of the work performed by the Remuneration Committee in 2024:
+The following is a summary of the work performed by the Remuneration Committee in 2023:

-- A. reviewed and approved the remuneration of certain executive directors for 2024 and their 2023 incentive bonus and performance incentives in 2023; - B. reviewed the fees and remuneration of the non-executive directors for 2024 and made recommendations to the Board for approval; and - C. reviewed the terms of reference of the Remuneration Committee and concluded that no revision was required.
+- A. reviewed and approved the remuneration of certain executive directors for 2023 and their 2022 incentive bonus and performance incentives in 2022; - B. reviewed the fees and remuneration of the non-executive directors for 2023 and made recommendations to the Board for approval; and - C. reviewed the terms of reference of the Remuneration Committee and concluded that no revision was required.

-Details of the remuneration of each director are set out in note 10 to the consolidated financial statements.
+Details of the remuneration of each director are set out in the consolidated financial statements on pages 107 to 109.